 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
-Please note that date restrictions may apply to some English language qualifications
+Please note that date restrictions may apply to some English language qualifications.

-If you are an international student requiring a Tier 4 visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+Please see our immigration webpages for the latest Home Office guidance on English language qualifications.

-If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.
+If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English course that enables you to start your course without retaking IELTS.

-We offer dynamic and unique course for actors, directors, technical theatre specialists and students of theatre practice.
+We offer dynamic and unique courses for actors, directors, producers, technical theatre specialists and students of theatre practice.
 Training at East 15 draws upon 50 years of tradition combined with a keen sense of the world of stage and screen today.

 Our carefully selected modules will give you the chance to explore and develop your specialist training.

-Your first year includes Verbatim Theatre and Contemporary Scene Study with a focus on British Plays of the 1950s-70s, and culminates in a major Living History Project, in which you research, identify with and experience other people’s lives through different periods of conflict.
+Your first year includes Verbatim Theatre and Contemporary Scene Study with a focus on British Plays of the 1950s-70s, and culminates in a major ‘Living History Project’, in which you research, identify with and experience other people’s lives through different periods of conflict.

 £9,250Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.

-£15,000Additional costs for materials and field trips of up to approximately £650 per academic year.
+£18,585Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.